Closing up your lakeshore cabin is never as exciting as opening it up, but it’s important to protect your waterfront property during the off-season.

 8. Unplug all appliances

 Start with the kitchen and move through every room to be sure that nothing is plugged in.
 Don’t forget to check behind couches for power strips.
+Have someone check your work — this is a great job for eager kiddos!

 9. Hire a “check-in” caretaker